vesellov/bitdust.docs.old/api.md

 ### config\_list(sort=False)

-Monitor all options and values.
+Provide detailed info about all options and values from settings.

     {'status': 'OK',
      'result': [